albertki/MeloGen/README.md

-# MeloGen
-MeloGen: A tool to inspire pop music melody composition via an application of genetic algorithms for informed melody generation
+#MeloGen: ##A tool to inspire pop music melody composition via an application of genetic algorithms for informed melody generation

 "MeloGen" Informed melody generator program
 Written by: Albert Ki